redowl/RedOwl-JS-Recruiting-Exam/README.md

         $ npm install -g mocha    #(you will likely need to sudo again)

-5. Use npm to install all of the web application dependencies.
-Simple execute `$ npm install` in the root directory of the application you cloned from git.
+5. For this application we depend on the [ExpressJS](http://expressjs.com/) web application framework, the [UnderscoreJS](http://underscorejs.org/) functional programming library, and the [hbs](https://github.com/donpark/hbs) Handlebars wrapper for ExpressJS applications.
+In order to locally install all of the project dependencies, run the following command in the root directory of the cloned project:

+        $ npm install   #(performs local installation of Node project dependencies)

+    Note: You can view the project dependencies and other information in the `package.json` file.
+Locally installed modules and their dependencies can be found in the node_modules folder.

 6. Verify that everything works and is ready to go by running the following commands: